Finagraph/strongbox-webwidgets/finconnect-react/README.md

 ## ThemeFont

-defines the appearance of fonts in the Widget.
+Defines the appearance of fonts in the Widget.

     type ThemeFont = {
         family?: string;